parasat00/Certification-prep/README.md

 # Certification-prep
-Here will be cheetsheats for certifications I will take
+Here will be cheatsheets for certifications I will take